The 5 Levels to Successful Segmentation

 - Inactive users: Remind users of their already installed applications.
 The aim here is to boost engagement and retention.

-- Upselling: Users see the benefits of upgrading their membership (if possible), as well as new apps, or updates.
+- Upselling: Show users the benefits of upgrading their membership (if possible), as well as new apps, or updates.

-- Heavy shoppers: You can drive repeated conversions, and promote new products that may interest your spend-heavy users.
+- Heavy shoppers: Drive repeated conversion by promoting new products that may interest your spend-heavy users.

-But strategies shouldn’t always be general.
-Think particularly about the vertical that you are operating in.
-If you’re marketing for a lifestyle brand focusing on beach products, maybe users might be interested in subscribing to your update on weather conditions in their area.
-Alerting users to your feature after they’ve signed up or viewed some product display pages might drive more engagement with your app.
+It’s important to get specific and consider your app’s vertical.
+If you’re marketing for a lifestyle brand focusing on beach products, for example, users may be interested in subscribing to your update on weather conditions in their area.
+Alerting users to your feature after they’ve signed up or viewed some product display pages could drive more engagement with your app.

 Timing is everything

 Funnel analysis is an excellent way to identify pain points — but it also provides a retargeting opportunity.
-If you set up in-app event tracking to correspond with markers in your funnel, also consider adding prompts to users to return to complete their next step.
-By creating highly targeted audiences based on a user’s place in the funnel, the abandonment rate and the impact of mobile app retargeting on conversion rates become easy to analyze.
+If you set up in-app event tracking to correspond with markers in your funnel, consider adding prompts for users to return to complete the next step in your app.
+Cart abandonment and the impact of app retargeting on conversion rates become easy to analyze when you create highly targeted audiences based on a user’s place in your app’s journey.

 Follow the money